Navigation Acts: Historical precedents

 Some principles of English mercantile legislation pre-date both the passage of the Navigation Act 1651 and the settlement of England's early foreign possessions.
 A 1381 Act passed under King Richard II provided "that, to increase the navy of England, no goods or merchandises shall be either exported or imported, but only in ships belonging to the King's subjects."
 The letters patent granted to the Cabots by Henry VII in 1498 stipulated that the commerce resulting from their discoveries must be with England (specifically Bristol).
 Henry VIII established a second principle by statute: that such a vessel must be English-built and a majority of the crew must be English-born.
 Legislation during the reign of Elizabeth I also dealt with these questions and resulted in a large increase in English merchant shipping.
 Soon after actual settlements had been made in America, these early requirements illustrate the English theory then held regarding the governmental control of maritime commerce.

 With the establishment of overseas colonies a distinct colonial policy began to develop, and the principles embodied in the early Navigation and Trade Acts also had some more immediate precedents in the provisions of the charters granted to the London and Plymouth Company, in the various royal patents later bestowed by Charles I and Charles II, as well as in the early regulations concerning the tobacco trade, the first profitable colonial export.
-An Order in Council of 24 October 1621 prohibited the Virginia colony to export tobacco and other commodities to foreign countries.
+An Order in Council of 24 October 1621 prohibited the Colony of Virginia to export tobacco and other commodities to foreign countries.

 The London Company lost its charter in 1624; the same year a proclamation, followed by Orders in Council, prohibited the use of foreign ships for the Virginia tobacco trade.
 These early companies held the monopoly on trade with their plantation; this meant that the commerce developed was to be England's.
 The Crown's purpose was to restrict to England the future commerce with America; it is well shown in the patent granted by Charles I to William Berkeley in 1639, by which the patentee was "to oblige the masters of vessels, freighted with productions of the colony, to give bond before their departure to bring same into England ... and to forbid all trade with foreign vessels, except upon necessity."